Emie18/SalesTraction/README.md

 GET /data/states => states list

-POST /account/login => check login with a pass and an email : return account data GET /account/delete?id=0 => delete the account with id 0
+POST /account/login => check login with a pass and an email : return account data POST /account/delete => delete an account

 POST /startup/create => create a new start up account GET /startup/all => get all startup